jblukach/caretaker/README.md

 - 33339 - Nemont Telecommunications
 - 36374 - Stellar Association, LLC
 - 63414 - Dakota Central Telecommunications Cooperative
+- 400439 - Consolidated Telecommunications

-It results in **418,048** IPv4 addresses and ten /32 subnets of IPv6 addresses to monitor for reputation.
+It results in **504,576** IPv4 addresses and **thirteen** /32 or /33 subnets of IPv6 addresses to monitor for reputation.

 A /32 subnet of IPv6 has 65,536 /48 subnets, each with 65,536 /64 subnets with 18,446,744,073,709,551,616 addresses, making a vast number.
 IPv6 addresses get converted to integers to determine if they fall into any of the monitored ranges.